itrascastro/rgardler.github.io/_posts/2015-07-17-create-a-jekyll-blog.md

 box.
 I made the following customizations:

   * Switched to the "Twitter" theme (edit the files in _layouts directory replacing the bootstrap3 theme references with twitter ones)
-  * Removes the Categories and Pages pages (removed the approprite *.html files), which also made the navigation menu
+  * Removes the Categories and Pages pages (removed the approprite *.html files), which also made the navigation menu less cluttered
   * Edited index.html to show an index of posts (with excerpts)

 ## Things to Do